StreetLight InSight Glossary of Terms

 Analyze all travel patterns in a Zone Set, regardless of Origins or Destinations.
 A Zone Activity Analysis is for All Trips, regardless of Origin or Destination.

 Analyze the home and work locations of visitors to a Zone or Zone Set by grid or census block group.
 Demographics are also available.

 Estimated average annual daily traffic (AADT) at the Zone, for travel in any direction.
-The project must have at least one Zone Set, and each Zone in the Zone Set must be pass through.
+The Project must have at least one Zone Set.
+Each Zone in the Zone Set must be pass-through with directionality and tagged as bidirectional.
 (Blended Navigation-GPS and LBS Data)